 Program overview

-The Bachelor of Science (Honours) in Biology at Queen's University is designed for students who wish to delve deeply into the major subdisciplines of Biology while allowing for specialization in their upper years.
-This rigorous four-year program encourages students to discover their strengths and passions, providing a solid foundation in biological sciences.
-With a blend of theoretical knowledge and practical experience, students are well-prepared for postgraduate studies or careers in various biological fields.
+The Bachelor of Science (Honours) in Biology at Queen's University is designed for students who wish to delve deeply into the major subdisciplines of Biology while allowing for specialization in the upper years.
+This rigorous four-year program provides a solid foundation in biological sciences, enabling students to discover their strengths and passions.
+With a blend of specialized seminar courses and opportunities for independent research, both in laboratory settings and fieldwork, this program prepares students effectively for postgraduate life.

 The Bachelor of Science (Honours) in Biology program is structured to provide a comprehensive education in the biological sciences over a four-year period.
-Key features of the program include:
+The program includes:

-• Opportunities for specialization in distinct areas of study during the upper years.
+• Opportunities for specialization in various areas of Biology during the upper years.

 • Access to specialized seminar courses that enhance learning and engagement.